jim60105/docker-yt-dlp/README.md

 docker run -it -v ".:/download" ghcr.io/jim60105/yt-dlp:pot [OPTIONS] [--] URL [URL...]
 ```

-> [!WARNING]
-> Providing a PO token does not guarantee bypassing 403 errors or bot checks, but it may help your traffic seem more legitimate to YouTube's servers.

-> [!NOTE]
-> The POT provider runs as a background service within the container and automatically provides tokens to yt-dlp when needed.
+The POT provider runs as a background service within the container and automatically provides tokens to yt-dlp when needed.
 No additional configuration is required for basic usage.

 ## LICENSE

 > [!NOTE]